Luke2642/notes/README.md

 uv pip install -e . --no-build-isolation
 ```

-# Finally ditch Firefox and install Brave:
+# Finally, ditch Firefox and install Brave:

 ```
 curl -fsS https://dl.brave.com/install.sh | sh
 ```

-Set up sync with Brave on your phone, on the desktop choose settings > Sync > I have a sync code
+Start the sync chain on Brave on your phone, then on the desktop choose settings > Sync > I have a sync code

-Disable that annoying accidental mute button: settings > search > mute > disable mute on tab
+Disable that annoying accidental tab mute button: settings > search > mute > disable mute on tab

 And set tabs to vertical, because screens are wider than tall, and page titles are long.